julienloizelet/crowdsec-php-standalone-bouncer/docs/USER_GUIDE.md

 - `excluded_uris`: array of URIs that will not be bounced.

+- `stream_mode`: (**only configurable for LAPI bouncer as CAPI bouncer only works in stream mode**)

-- `stream_mode`: true to enable stream mode, false to enable the live mode.
-Default to false.
-By default, the `live mode` is enabled.
-The first time a user connects to your website, this mode means that the IP will be checked directly by the CrowdSec API.
+  `true` to enable stream mode, `false` to enable the live mode.
+Default to false for `LAPI` bouncer.
+Always `true` for `CAPI` bouncer.

+  - `live mode`: The first time a stranger connects to your website, its IP will be checked directly by the CrowdSec LAPI.
 The rest of your user’s browsing will be even more transparent thanks to the fully customizable cache system.
-But you can also activate the `stream mode`.
-This mode allows you to constantly feed the bouncer with the malicious IP list via a background task (CRON), making it to be even faster when checking the IP of your visitors.
-Besides, if your site has a lot of unique visitors at the same time, this will not influence the traffic to the API of your CrowdSec instance.
+  - `stream mode`: This mode allows you to constantly feed the bouncer with the malicious IP list via a background "refresh cache" task (CRON), making it to be even faster when checking the IP of your visitors.
+Besides, if your site has a lot of unique visitors at the same time, this will not influence the traffic to the `LAPI` of your CrowdSec instance.
+    To see how to set up the "refresh cache" cron task, see [Stream mode below](#stream-mode).

+### Api connection

+- `api_timeout`: In seconds.
+The timeout when calling LAPI or CAPI.
+Default to 120 sec.
+If set to a negative value, timeout will be unlimited.
+- `use_curl`: By default, this lib call the REST LAPI and CAPI  endpoints using `file_get_contents` method (`allow_url_fopen` is required).
+  You can set `use_curl` to `true` in order to use `cURL` request instead (`ext-curl` is in then required)

-### Local API Connection
+### LAPI Connection

 - `auth_type`: Select from `api_key` and `tls`.
 Choose if you want to use an API-KEY or a TLS (pki) authentification.
   TLS authentication is only available if you use CrowdSec agent with a version superior to 1.4.0.